-- Preheat the oven to 350 degrees.
-Prepare a large pan and a 9x13” pan by spraying with non-stick spray, then line with parchment (the non-stick helps the parchment to stay down), and spray the parchment with non-stick spray.
+- Vanilla cake: Preheat the oven to 350 degrees.
+Prepare two 9×13” pans by spraying with non-stick spray, then line with parchment (the non-stick helps the parchment to stay down), and spray the parchment with non-stick spray.

 - In the bowl of a stand mixer, cream butter and sugar until light and fluffy.
 Beat in eggs until well combined.
 Add milk and vanilla and beat until smooth.

 - Add flour, baking powder and salt and mix just until combined and smooth.

 - Divide between both pans – you want an even, thin layer in both pans.

 - Bake for 20-25 minutes, or until a toothpick inserted in the center comes out clean or with moist crumbs (baking time will vary based on pan size, so be sure to check often).

 - Cool completely.
 Then you can either freeze the cakes (as I mentioned above) or cut out your mini cakes with a regular biscuit cutter (about 2.5” diameter).

 - Strawberry Meringue Frosting: Puree strawberries in a blender or food processor (I used a Magic Bullet because it gets things the smoothest for me).
 Set aside.